alwell/Cetasikas/books.md

  patience, truthfulness, determination, loving-kindness, and equanimity.

-These and other articles can be seen at www.zolag.co.uk or
+These and other articles can be seen at www.zolag.co.uk